All Episodes

 We've got to acknowledge how people see it.

-We also have to acknowledge that that since there are millennials who don't know of the Clintons of the 90s, and we've always suspected it once they found out that Bill Clinton's behavior was celebrated by Democrats in the 90s, even by the Feminazis.
+We also have to acknowledge that since there are millennials who don't know of the Clintons of the 90s, and we've always suspected that once they found out that Bill Clinton's behavior was celebrated by Democrats in the 90s, even by the feminazis, the feminazis celebrated Bill Clinton, all because he was able to just manhandle us.

 Clinton was able to defeat conservatives, Republicans, at everything.

-And so he was given live latitude, leeway, he can do whatever he wanted and not be condemned for it.
+He could do whatever he wanted and not be condemned for it.

-But young people today are not prone to rewarding that kind of Bill Clinton type behavior today is the kind of stuff they say is rape.
+Bill Clinton type behavior today is the kind of stuff they say is rape.

-And these little innocent snowflakes call somebody and say protect us, save us, give us our safe space or whatever.
+And these little innocent snowflakes call somebody and say, protect us, save us, give us our safe space or whatever.

 It's Bill Clinton types that they want protection from.

-And a lot of us have relied on the fact that once those people learn about the real Bill Clinton, well, by the same token, if all they learn about Hillary is what they heard Bill say last night, they're gonna love her until she has to make it all come to life.
+And a lot of us have relied on the fact that once those people learn about the real Bill Clinton, well, by the same token, if all they learn about Hillary is what they heard Bill say last night, they're going to love her until she has to make it all come to life.

 See, that's the big problem with such a testimonial life.